As seen in:

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

-Canadian resume made with our builder—See more templates and create your resume here.
+Canadian resume made with our builder—See more resume templates here.

 And when you’re done “poutine” all your skills and experience into a Canadian style resume we’ve got lots of other career advice too.